Code-Institute-Submissions/dhakal79-Portfolio-project-MS1_SeptResub/README.md

 [W3C Markup](https://validator.w3.org/#validate_by_input+with_options) was used to check for any errors within my HTML pages.

 ![W3C HTML Validation](./assets/images/W3Chtml.jpg)
 The HTML checker notified me an error in my index.html page. it suggested that i should consider using h2-h6 elements to the section with id='animation" in the page.

-The error was solved by giving div instead of section.
+The identified error was corrected by switching section to div and no error was found as shown in picture below.
 ![W3C HTML error corrected](./assets/images/w3chtml-corrected.jpg)

 [W3C CSS Validation](https://jigsaw.w3.org/css-validator/) was used to check for any error within my CSS stylesheet.
 No errors were found.